-According to the Zukunftsinstitut, the neo-ecology megatrend reflects a new set of environmentally conscious values that extends into every area of our everyday lives.
-Whether purchasing decisions, social morals or corporate strategies: The sustainability paradigm is changing the behavior and perspectives of global society, culture and politics - and is fundamentally realigning corporate actions as well as the entire economic system.
-It describes the major process of social change towards a resource-efficient, sustainable economy.
+According to the "Zukunftsinstitut", the neo-ecology megatrend reflects a new set of environmentally conscious values that extends into every area of our everyday lives.
+Whether purchasing decisions, social morals or corporate strategies: The sustainability paradigm is changing the behavior and perspectives of global society, culture and politics - and is fundamentally realigning corporate actions and the entire economic system.
+It describes the major process of social change toward a resource-efficient, sustainable economy.
 It is becoming increasingly clear that efficiency is the path to green prosperity and economic stability.
 In other words, quality instead of quantity.

 Neo means new.
 According to the Duden dictionary, the term ecology comes from biology and originally referred to the science of the interrelationships between living beings and their environment as well as the science of the household of nature.
 Today we understand it rather as the totality of the interrelations between living beings and their environment as well as the undisturbed household of nature.
 However, neo-ecology goes much further - the megatrend combines ecology with economy.

 1. humans re-integrate themselves into the ecosystem earth.
 We are neither destroyers nor saviors of the world, but part of the diverse, resilient, self-organizing system Earth.

 2 Sustainability means smarter, not less.
 Neo-ecology focuses on the sustainable use of resources.
 Technological innovations play an important role in this.
 Green tech helps to overcome present and future challenges.

 3. economic system becomes a value system.
 Instead of growth and profit maximization, tomorrow's economy focuses on sustainability, post-growth and the common good.